boraakoguz/JavaRacer-generative-algorithm/README.md

 ## TODO

-- Add car upgrades and car customization

-- Physics overhaul

-- Add Multiplayer (May be another project)
+- Add gradual saving to reduce training time

+- Add post-completion check up to improve speed on some sectors of the track